elucian/bee/syntax/overview.md

 ## Functions

-A function is a named block of code that can have, one or more results.
+A function is a named block of code that can have parameters and results.

 **pattern**
 ```